Banixx For Other Pets

 Deb Hart of Luna Sky Alpacas provided this feedback:”We have been using Banixx successfully on fly bites – it has been great!
 We have a yearling female who occasionally gets crusty lips from eating too much clover … after using Banixx, the mouth is clearing up, and Banixx seems to be doing the trick again!”

-(photos by Luna Sky Alpacas)
+Photos by Luna Sky Alpacas

-In this Case Study, a sheep (pregnant with twins) was attacked by an over-zealous sheep dog.
+In this Case Study, a sheep (pregnant with twins) was attacked by an over-zealous sheepdog.
 Initial observations called for euthanasia.
-However, the farmer’s daughter had Banixx™ Wound & Hoof Care on hand, so thought she might attempt to save the pregnant sheep.
-These photos show, first, the sheep laying on her back, just after her injury.
+However, the farmer’s daughter had Banixx Wound & Hoof Care on hand, so thought she might attempt to save the pregnant sheep.
+These photos show, first, the sheep lying on her back, just after her injury.
 In the second photo, after just 3 days, immense healing has taken place, although, due to stress, she did “absorb” one unborn lamb.
 The third photo shows her injury just 3 weeks later!
 In the final photo, the sheep is nursing a healthy lamb!!!